nozaq/terraform-aws-secure-baseline/README.md

 A new S3 bucket to store audit logs is automatically created by default, while the external S3 bucket can be specified.
 It is useful when you already have a centralized S3 bucket to store all logs.
 Please see [external-bucket](./examples/external-bucket) example for more detail.

+### Managing multiple accounts in AWS Organization

+When you have multiple AWS accounts in your AWS Organization, `secure-baseline` module configures the separated environment for each AWS account.
+You can change this behavior to centrally manage security information and audit logs from all accounts in one master account.
+Check [organization](./examples/organization) example for more detail.

 ## Submodules

 This module is composed of several submodules and each of which can be used independently.